grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.debug.md

 ```

 {{< admonition type="note" >}}
 All instances of `\n` in the `"detailed"` example have been replaced with new lines.
 {{< /admonition >}}

 Setting `use_internal_logger` to `false` is useful if you would like to see actual new lines instead of `\n` in the collector logs.
-However, by not using the internal logger you wouldn't see metadata in the log such as `component_id=otelcol.exporter.debug.default`.
+However, by not using the internal logger you wouldn't see metadata in the log line such as `component_id=otelcol.exporter.debug.default`.
 Multiline logs may also be harder to parse.

 ## Blocks